William F. Beck: Biography

 His work was the first translation of the Bible into English completed by a Lutheran minister.
 To commemorate that achievement, a copy was placed in the Lutherhaus in Wittenberg, Germany, on January 1, 1976.
 He had hoped that the Lutheran Church–Missouri Synod would adopt it as their official translation, but this did not happen.
 Beck also worked as a technical advisor for several Hollywood films that had Biblical themes.
 He died in St. Louis, Missouri, and was buried at the Lakewood Cemetery in Minneapolis, Minnesota.

+Beck briefly wrote of his time in Arkansas, publishing in his own paper the Pea Ridge Pod and later for the Pulaskian, a weekly newspaper in Little Rock, Arkansas.